 Blizzards also move across the floe, making travel across the terrain more difficult.

-Each player has a unique expertise that can help them or any group they're in more easily navigate the various types of terrain.
+Each player also has a unique expertise that can help them or any group they're in more easily navigate the various types of terrain.

 The goal of the game is to get everybody safely to the ship.
 However, there are also scientific samples that you've gathered in the course of your research scattered across the floe.
 The more of them you can collect on your way to the ship, the better your win will be.
 But be careful not to spend too much time going after the samples, or you might lose everything!